wbenson2/GA-Tech-Projects/README/README.md

   -![Ansible Host File Elk Configure](https://github.com/wbenson2/GA-Tech-Projects/blob/main/Images/elk_configure.png)

   -[Example Host File](https://github.com/wbenson2/GA-Tech-Projects/blob/main/Ansible/hosts.txt)
+- Once the playbook has been downloaded run the playbook using command: ansible-playbook /etc/ansible/install-elk.yml
 - _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._